How to Install a Tile Backsplash

 - Include an additional 10 percent of tile to fill any small gaps or use as replacements for damaged pieces.
 More calculation is required if you have walls with disproportionate sections, like the one shown in this guide.

 - Multiply the width and height of each section, then add the sums of each to get the total square footage of tile needed to complete the project.
-Remember to include 10 percent of the sum for spare pieces, and make sure you have enough mortar, mastic and grout.
+Remember to include 10 percent of the sum for spare pieces.
+Make sure you have enough mortar, mastic and grout.

-- Remove all appliances and cookware from your countertop.
+- Remove all appliances and cookware from your countertop before you start to tile a backsplash.
 You may need to move the stove slightly away from the wall so you can easily place tile behind it.
 Disconnect the stove for added safety.

 - Place a layer of cardboard or heavy-duty craft paper over your countertop to protect it from debris.
 Tape off the existing countertop or backsplash and the underside of the cabinets to protect those surfaces.